 I'm just moving back to the Seattle/Tacoma area and I would like to look around.
 I have the time to kill but you can only go to Pike Place Market and the Space Needle so many times before you're burned out.
 What is there to see that is worth seeing but not necessarily in every tourist book out there?
 I want to get out of the touristy areas and get a real feel for the city and the people.

 Walk around Green Lake & you will see the locals enjoying the area.
 Freemont & Ballard are interesting real neighborhoods.
 Nordic Heritage Museum is in Ballard & is a mellow and interesting take on things Nordic.
-The U of WA campus is quite lovely--have coffee at the Burke Museum café while you are there. about 7 years ago
+The U of WA campus is quite lovely--have coffee at the Burke Museum café while you are there. over 7 years ago

 Hi There, here are my recommendations.
 I hope they are of use to you!